IHE/ITI.PCF/input/pagecontent/volume-1.md

 ##### 1:53.4.2.6.1 Intermediate Data Timeframe Content

-This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates a timeframe within which data has been authored or last updated.
+This data scoping content provides for the Consent to have one or more permit/deny parameter that indicates a timeframe within which data has been authored or last updated.

 The use case would be where a patient knows that there was a period of time where they received care, and for which the patient indicates they want to segment out that data for permit or deny.
 The user interface is not defined here or constrained.

 ##### 1:53.4.2.6.2 Intermediate Data by id Content

-This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates a FHIR Resources by `.id` value.
+This data scoping content provides for the Consent to have one or more permit/deny parameter that indicates a FHIR Resources by `.id` value.

 The use case would be where a patient knows specific data artifacts that the patient indicates they want to segment out for permit or deny.
 The user interface is not defined here or constrained.

 ##### 1:53.4.2.6.3 Intermediate Data Author Content

-This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates that data is subject to the rule by way of a given author.
-This option is useful when the consent provision is limiting access to data that was authorized by a given practitioner.
+This data scoping content provides for the Consent to have one or more permit/deny parameter that indicates that data is subject to the rule by way of a given author.
+This content is useful when the consent provision is limiting access to data that was authorized by a given practitioner.

 The use case would be where a patient wants to segment out data authored by an author known to the patient (organization or practitioner) for permit or deny.
 Note that this capability depends on proper recording and attribution of data to the author.
 The user interface is not defined here or constrained.

 ##### 1:53.4.2.6.4 Intermediate Data Relationship Content

-This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates that data is subject to the rule by way of that data being related in a given way to a given identified data object.
-This option is useful for indicating a consent provision that is limiting/authorizing access to data that was created as part of an encounter, care plan, or episode of care.
+This data scoping content provides for the Consent to have one or more permit/deny parameter that indicates that data is subject to the rule by way of that data being related in a given way to a given identified data object.
+This content is useful for indicating a consent provision that is limiting/authorizing access to data that was created as part of an encounter, care plan, or episode of care.

 The use case would be where a patient knows an encounter, care plan, or episode of care that can identify the data that the patient wants to segment out for permit or deny.
 Note that this capability depends on proper attribution of the data to the encounter, care plan, or episode of care.
 The user interface is not defined here or constrained.

 ##### 1:53.4.2.6.5 Intermediate Additional PurposeOfUse Content

-This option provides for the Consent to have one or more permit/deny parameter that indicates a purposeOfUse not listed in the **Basic Consent** vocabulary.
+This content provides for the Consent to have one or more permit/deny parameter that indicates a purposeOfUse not listed in the **Basic Consent** vocabulary.
 This would tend to be used with Clinical Research projects, where the purposeOfUse is a code assigned to a specific Clinical Research Project.
 This may also be used for other purposeOfUse codes.
-Whereas **Basic Consent** has some well-known purposeOfUse codes, this option is used for other codes.
+Whereas **Basic Consent** has some well-known purposeOfUse codes, this content is used for other codes.

 The use case would be where a patient authorizes a purposeOfUse beyond those defined in the **Basic Consent**.
 An example would be a Privacy Consent allowing an identified clinical research project to have access to the patient data.